Top 20 Safe Investments with High Returns

 Key Takeaways: The Nasdaq 100 is a fund made up of 100 of the most successful and stable companies.
 Investors can buy shares of the fund and spread risk across different 100 companies.

-Best For: Individuals who want to create immediate portfolio diversification; owning shares in all the companies in the index fund; beginner investors.
+Best For: Individuals who want to create immediate portfolio diversification; own shares in all the companies in the index fund; beginner investors.

 INVESTMENT #14: INDUSTRY-SPECIFIC INDEX FUND

-Key Takeaways: Industry-specific index funds allow investors to choose an industry you’re interested in, rather than evaluating individual companies within that industry.
+Key Takeaways: Industry-specific index funds allow investors to choose an industry they’re interested in rather than evaluating individual companies within that industry.

 Best For: Investors passionate about a specific industry who wish to diversify risk exposure without having to analyze individual companies; beginners and advanced investors.